What are your Anchorage Radio and Television memories? And what were your favorite local radio and TV personalities and your favorite shows?

 He was on the Norma Goodman Show when I worked for KTVA.

-We talked for about …
+We talked for about an …

 Anchorage Radio DJ